Thomson Francis Mason: Alexandria lawyer and politician

-In 1812, T.F.
-Mason set up his law practice slightly to the north of his family's plantation in Alexandria, which was then located in Alexandria County in the newly established District of Columbia, although he also practiced in the Fairfax County courts.
+In 1812, Mason set up his law practice slightly to the north of his family's plantation in Alexandria, which was then located in Alexandria County in the newly established District of Columbia, although he also practiced in the Fairfax County courts.
 Mason's legal practice included prominent clients, perhaps the most recognizable today being Justice Bushrod Washington and Lawrence Lewis, the two executors of the estate of the late president George Washington.
 He also served as Justice of the Peace in Alexandra three times.

 Thomson Francis Mason, as did his planter and banker uncle John Mason, played important roles during the 1820s (possibly on opposite sides) in the fight to retrocede Alexandria County from the District of Columbia back to Virginia (an effort which succeeded in 1847).
-T.F.
-Mason repeatedly won election to Alexandria city council through most of the 1820s, and fellow councilors elected him as Alexandria's mayor, for a three year term between 1828 and 1830.
-Six months before his death in 1838, President Martin Van Buren appointed T.F.
-Mason as the first judge of the newly organized Criminal Court of the District of Columbia.
+Mason repeatedly won election to Alexandria city council through most of the 1820s, and fellow councilors elected him as Alexandria's mayor, for a three-year term between 1828 and 1830.
+Six months before his death in 1838, President Martin Van Buren appointed Mason as the first judge of the newly organized Criminal Court of the District of Columbia.

 Thomson F. Mason was also involved in several of Alexandria's transportation infrastructure projects.
-He served as president of and attorney for the Middle Turnpike Company for eleven years until resigning on July 16, 1838 to accept President Van Buren's judicial appointment.
+He served as president of and attorney for the Middle Turnpike Company for eleven years until resigning on July 16, 1838, to accept President Van Buren's judicial appointment.
 The Middle Turnpike, now known as the Leesburg Pike (Virginia State Route 7), was completed shortly after his death.
 As Alexandria's mayor and as chairman of the Alexandria Committee, Mason was involved with the construction of the Alexandria branch of the Chesapeake and Ohio Canal.
 The Alexandria Canal was later completed in 1843.